Christo-sam/Internship-task-5/README.md

-# Internship-task-5
+# Internship-task-5 - GRIP
-Social Media Integeration
+Social Meda Integration
+An App where user can login through Social Media Platforms such as Google, Facebook etc.